 Most common services and repairs have a fixed rate listed in the sections below.
-Some repairs or services can present unexpected complications and may require additional labour charges beyond the fixed rate, in these cases you will be contacted with a revised estimate.
+Some repairs or services can present unexpected complications and may require additional labor charges in excess of the rates noted here.
+In such cases you will be contacted with a revised estimate.

 fixed rate repairs

 |Guitar or Bass (Electric or Acoustic)||$75 and up|

 |Floyd Rose||$100 and up|

 |Mandolin||$75 and up|